ansys/pymapdl/doc/source/user_guide/mesh_geometry.rst

 .. figure:: ../images/multiblock_pic2.png

-Or multiple entities using slices:
+You can plot multiple entities using slices:

 .. code:: pycon